 This physician directory lists Pediatric Specialists of America employed physicians, as well as private practice physicians who are solely responsible for the medical services provided by them.
-All physicians are members of the Miami Children’s Hospital medical staff.
+All physicians are members of the Nicklaus Children’s Hospital medical staff.

 = Physicians with the “PSA” badge by their name are employed by Pediatric Specialists of America.

 Dr. Sanjiv Bhatia is a prominent pediatric neurosurgeon who practices at both the University of Miami Miller School of Medicine and Miami Children’s Hospital.
 He is a board-certified neurosurgeon with the American Board of Neurological Surgeons as well as The American Board of Pediatric Neurological Surgeons.
 He is a Fellow of the American College of Surgeons.
 Dr. Bhatia is an accomplished surgeon and currently focuses his skills on the management of intractable epilepsy, brain tumors, vascular malformations, spinal dysraphism, neuroendoscopy in the surgical management of hydrocephalus and intracranial arachnoid cysts, pediatric peripheral nerve injuries including brachial plexus injuries, and congenital malformations of the central nervous system such as spinal bifida, etc.

 Sanjiv Bhatia, MD